Raktbastr/laserscouter/README.md

 # What is planned

 * Breakdowns of match statistics
+* Scouting questions, these are examples to test out input
 * Stat comparisons
 * Full release by 2025 Laser Lights Off Season!